cfmmoc/cfmmoc-dataset-ll/README.md

 ## Overview

 Hierarchical 3D models are in OGRE mesh format, and textures are in dds format.
-A demo using this dataset could b e found at https://github.com/cfmmoc/cfmmoc.
+A demo using this dataset could be found at https://github.com/cfmmoc/cfmmoc.